 - Introduces new transparency requirements on consideration of sustainability factors by benchmarks (with the exception of interest and currency rate benchmarks).

-- for the UCITS Directive, AIFMD, MiFID II, SOLVENCY II to align the risk management process and due diligences with new transparency requirements under the sustainability-risk disclosure regulation;
+Amendments to the UCITS Directive, AIFMD, MiFID II, Solvency II align the risk management process and due diligences process with new transparency requirements under the sustainability-risk disclosure regulation.

-- for MFID II and IDD to define which category of financial product can be advised for a client who has expressed sustainability preferences when asked the question as required by suitability assessment.
+Amendments to MiFID II and the Insurance Distribution Directive (IDD) define which categories of financial products can be advised for clients who express sustainability preferences when asked the question as required by suitability assessment.